raywo/MMM-PublicTransportLeipzig/README.md

 ## Installation

-Just clone the module into your MagicMirror modules folder and execute `npm install` in the module's directory:
+Just clone the module into your MagicMirror modules folder and execute `npm install` in the module’s directory:

 ```
 git clone https://github.com/raywo/MMM-PublicTransportLeipzig.git